 \section{Results}

-Following the bottom-up approach for WASP-31b, its spectrum has been retrieved assuming 53 different atmospheric models.
-The resulting Evidence for each of these models can be seen in Figure \ref{fig:evw31b} and the exact values for the Evidences and Detection Significances (see Eq. \ref{eqn:bayesfactor}) are shown in Table \ref{table:wasp31bresults}.
-Starting from the lower left of Figure \ref{fig:evw31b}, it can be seen that the flat model without any signatures (only $\mathrm{R_p}$, T and $\mathrm{P_{cl}}$; represented by an orange dot) leads to a Bayesian Evidence of $399.69$.
+Following the bottom-up approach for WASP-31b, its spectrum was retrieved assuming 53 different atmospheric models.
+The resulting evidence for each of these models can be seen in Figure \ref{fig:evw31b}, and the exact values for the evidence and DSs (see Eq. \ref{eqn:bayesfactor}) are shown in Table \ref{table:wasp31bresults}.
+Starting from the lower left of Figure \ref{fig:evw31b}, it can be seen that the flat model without any signatures (only $\mathrm{R_p}$, T, and $\mathrm{P_{cl}}$; represented by an orange dot) leads to a Bayesian evidence level of $399.69$.
 The inclusion of Rayleigh scattering and CIA is labelled as 'Ray+CIA' and is detected with a confidence level of ${\sim}3.5\sigma$ over the flat model.
 Except for the 'flat model', all atmospheric models contain the opacity caused by Rayleigh scattering and CIA.

-An increase in the complexity, by adding a single atmospheric species on top of the opacity from Rayleigh scattering and CIA, gives the models that are shown as the cyan dots and specified by their accompanying label.
-It can be seen that the addition of only a small selection of chemical species leads to an increase in Evidence.
-The fact that for several species a decrease in evidence is seen (e.g. CaH and TiO) is caused by our choice of the lower boundary for the abundances in the retrievals.
+An increase in the complexity, by adding a single atmospheric species on top of the opacity from Rayleigh scattering and CIA, gives the models that are shown as the cyan dots and which are specified by their accompanying labels.
+It can be seen that the addition of only a small selection of chemical species leads to an increase in evidence levels.
+The decrease in evidence seen for several species (e.g. CaH and TiO) is caused by our choice of the lower boundary for the abundances in the retrievals.
 For example, TiO at $\log(\mathrm{X_{TiO}}){=}{-}10$ would still cause absorption features.
 A negative DS then means that the abundance of the added species is lower than the retrieval boundary, signifying the abundance at which features are no longer seen.